JKatsenelinboigen/SpotifyTwitterBot/README.md

 <h3>Varsha Balaji, Joseph Katsenelinboigen, Olivia Thiel</h3>

 To run the bot, download the repository, including the twitter4j module in the lib folder.
-Run the main method of the Scheduled Task.java file
+Run the main method of the Scheduled Task.java file.
 Documentation for the twitter4j API can be found here: http://twitter4j.org/en/

 The bot will tweet the top 5 songs on Spotify of that day at 12pm until the program terminates.